rses97/rses97/README.md

 ### About me

-I’m a passionate and results-driven <b>Front-End Developer</b> with over <b>4 years</b> of hands-on experience in designing and developing dynamic, responsive web applications.
-I specialize in utilizing modern front-end technologies such as <b>JavaScript</b>, <b>TypeScript</b>, <b>Vue.js</b>, and <b>Nuxt.js</b> to build scalable, high-performance solutions that deliver exceptional user experiences.
-Throughout my career, I’ve worked across diverse industries, including investment management, logistics, and agriculture, collaborating closely with cross-functional teams in Agile environments to meet business goals and project deadlines.
-I’m committed to writing clean, maintainable code and constantly strive to improve both the performance and accessibility of my applications.
-With a strong focus on user-centric development, I’m always eager to ad apt to new challenges and contribute to the success of every project I undertake.
+  Front-End Developer with over 5 years of professional experience in building modern, responsive, and scalable web applications.
+Skilled in JavaScript, TypeScript, and the Vue.js ecosystem (Vuex, Pinia, Nuxt.js).
+I focus on creating maintainable solutions with strong attention to performance, accessibility, and user experience.
+  My background covers projects in fintech (investment platforms, crowdfunding, digital payments), logistics and transportation systems, and agriculture process automation, where I worked on designing new features, improving existing architectures, and integrating third-party services.
+  I have hands-on experience ensuring compliance with accessibility standards (WCAG, ARIA) and collaborating with cross-functional teams in Agile environments to deliver reliable, business-oriented solutions.
+  With a problem-solving mindset and a detail-oriented approach, I consistently contribute to building products that meet both user and business needs.

 * 🌍  I'm based in <b>Ukraine</b>.